Kidney Exchange QAOA Example

 -

-Graph using a histogram
+Graph them using a histogram

 -

-Show Donor - Recipients in Network Graph
+Donor - Recipients

-Print out the top 10 solutions with the highest cost or objective
+Print out the top 10 solutions with the highest cost or objective:

 optimization_result = combi.sample(optimized_params)